kennyoomega/Sales-Forecast-System-Project/README.md

 - Dataset: Kaggle *Sample Superstore* (public demo dataset)
 - Intended for learning & portfolio use; not production
 - Licence: MIT

+---

+### 💬 Built with ❤️ using FastAPI, Next.js, PostgreSQL, Docker, and Power BI — bridging data science, engineering, and cloud architecture.